-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act 20 U.S.C. § 1092(f) hereafter referred to as the Clery Act, Augustana College will issue timely warnings to notify members of the campus community about certain crimes, defined by the Clery Act, when such crimes occur on the Augustana College campus locations or in close proximity to the campus and the crime represents a serious or continuing threat to members of the campus community.
-A timely warning shall be issued within a reasonable amount of time after the incident has been reported to the Augustana College Office of Police and Public Safety or a campus security authority.
-Timely warnings may also be issued for non-Clery Act events such as a local severe weather warning.
-These incidents shall be evaluated on a case-by-case basis taking into account the frequency of the offense, likelihood for additional occurrence, continuing danger to the campus community and risk of compromising law enforcement efforts to resolve the case in a timely manner.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act 20 U.S.C. § 1092(f) hereafter referred to as the Clery Act, Augustana College will issue timely warnings to notify members of the campus community about certain crimes, defined by the Clery Act, when such crimes occur on the Augustana College campus and the crime represents a serious or continuing threat to members of the campus community.
+A timely warning shall be issued as soon as pertinent information is made available to the Augustana College Office of Police and Public Safety or a campus security authority.
 The decision to issue a timely warning is made through a consultation between the Office of Police and Public Safety, the Office of the Dean of Students and other offices of the college as appropriate.
+A message will be sent via text, email, social media, and posted on the college's web page.